Malnutrition, the road to 2030: building on success, facing what's next

 Climate change, conflicts, economic shocks, and the COVID-19 pandemic continue to worsen food insecurity and nutrition outcomes.
 In 2023, 733 million people faced hunger—152 million more than in 2019—and over 2.8 billion could not afford a healthy diet.

-Momentum: The WHO recently extended the Nutrition Decade to align with the 2030 Agenda and maintain high-level commitment.
+Momentum: The WHO member states recently extended the Nutrition Decade to align with the 2030 Agenda and maintain high-level commitment.
 Building on this momentum and the over 400 commitments made at the 2025 Nutrition for Growth (N4G) Summit, the Geneva Health Forum and its partners are organizing a high-level session on nutrition.

 The Geneva Health Forum will provide a plateform to present the outcomes of the recent Nutrition for Growth (N4G) summit, successes and challenges from countries involved in the fight for better nutrition and a proposition of an initiative to support nutrition efforts on the Geneva International platform introduced.
 This session aims to strengthen cross-sector collaboration and ensure nutrition is firmly placed on the global health agenda.